braze-inc/braze-docs/_docs/_hidden/private_betas/recommendations.md

 ### Step 4: Choose the corresponding property name {#property-name}

-To create a recommendation, you need to tell Braze where to find the unique identifier in your event that matches the `id` field of the catalog.
+To create a recommendation, you need to tell Braze which field of your purchase event (purchase object or custom event) has the unique indentifier that matches the `id` field of the catalog.
 Select this field for the **Property Name**.

 The **Property Name** field will be pre-populated with a list of fields sent through the SDK to Braze.
 If enough data is provided, these properties will also be ranked in order of probability to be the correct property.
 Select the one that corresponds to the `id` field of the catalog.